vippsas/vipps-developers/test-environment.md

 All customers with access to the APIs have access to the test environment.

 **Important:** There is no SLA or uptime guarantee for the test environment.
-We will not make any fixes, etc. outside of typical Norwegian office hours.
+We will not make any fixes, etc. outside typical Norwegian office hours.
 See the
 [Status page](https://vipps-test.statuspage.io)
 for automatically updated status information.